 Industry Analysis & Industry Trends

 Over the past five years, the Coffee and Snack Shops industry has been buoyed by increased consumer spending, driven by higher disposable incomes and greater confidence in the economic outlook.
-The industry was hit hard by the recession as unemployment rose, consumer confidence tanked and spending dried up.
-But coffee and snack shops have rebounded from the recession at a faster rate than most segments of the food service sector as consumers increasingly seek convenience at an affordable price.
-The industry has been given a much-needed boost by rebounds in consumer spending and the Consumer Confidence Index over the five years to 2014... purchase to read more
+Demand for coffee and snack shops has increased at a faster rate than most segments in the foodservice sector, as consumers increasingly seek convenience at an affordable price.
+Additionally, the industry has adapted to changing consumer preferences, especially those relating to health and diet.
+Over the next five years, these trends are expected to continue bolstering demand.
+As a result, major chains will invest in expansion and international growth, strengthening industry revenue... purchase to read more

 Industry Report - Industry Investment Chapter